Match-Yang/easy_example_web/README.md

 # ZEGOCLOUD easy example

 ZEGOCLOUD's easy example is a simple wrapper around our RTC product.
-You can refer to the sample code for quick integration.
+You can refer to the sample code for quick integration.This branch is an invitation call scenario, including offline push；

 ## Getting started